 At that time Smith was putting all his efforts into his own band, Urchin, who had a minor record deal and looked like they could be about to make it.
 But the guitarist was tempted, both because Maiden were signing a major record deal with EMI, and because he was a childhood friend of Murray’s.
-Smith admits that “I smoked my way through two packs of cigarettes thinking about that one.”
+Smith later admitted the temptation, telling Maiden biographer Mick Wall that, “I smoked my way through two packs of cigarettes thinking about that one.”

 It looked like Smith had missed the boat…

 Without a band, and without a job, Smith ventured into the West End of London, trying to sell “demos of some new songs I had written.
 I was down on my luck at this point.”
 His excursion into the west did not go well, and Smith felt even worse about things.
 Depression was setting in.

 “I remember walking home because I had no money for the bus and feeling really down about everything.
 I think it was probably raining too – you know, the whole depressive cliché.”

 Walking home while lost in his own thoughts, Smith bumped into Harris and Murray in Clapton High Road.
 “It was like fate!”
 Smith would later say.
 At that point Maiden had just returned from their European tour with KISS and were about to fire Dennis Stratton.
 The Maiden pair asked how Adrian was doing, and he told them that Urchin was inactive.
 Smith would recall the encounter in his autobiography: